mcormier/tallyman/README.md

 1. Copy *config/config.properties.example* to *config.properties*
 2. Modify the filenames in the configuration file as appropriate
 3. Create your SQLite database with *bin/createDatabase*
-4. Examine the themes under *data/themes* and copy the resources to your website directory
+4. Examine the themes under *data/themes* and copy the resources to your website root manually or with *bin/installTheme*
 5. Run *bin/tallyman*